 VFX (visual effects) is the process of combining computer-generated imagery (CGI) with live-action video footage to create scenes that wouldn’t otherwise be possible or to fix, stylize or adjust footage for creative or corrective purposes.

-It’s used in almost every type of film and TV production and involves a combination of creative and technical skill sets, as well as strong attention to detail.
+Almost every type of film and TV production use VFX.
+It involves a combination of creative and technical skill sets, as well as strong attention to detail.

 What does a VFX artist do?